phannhat17/CTF_writeup/TUCTF 2022/Shell Maze/README.md

 ## Solution description:
 Out task is to solve the maze problem.
-We're in 'X' position and have to go to the bottom right of the maze
+We're in the top left and have to go to the bottom right of the maze
-I found a Maze Solver writen in python [here](https://gist.github.com/a613/49d65dc30e98c165d567)
+I found a Maze Solver written in python [here](https://gist.github.com/a613/49d65dc30e98c165d567)
 Then write a script to re-config the maze from the server to math the format at maze_solver above.  <br /> Here is my script: